DRUPI: Dataset Reduction Using Privileged Information: Experiments

 For pruning methods, we utilized ConvNet to synthesize feature labels for selected coresets, and benchmarked their performance across 6 distinct network architectures.
 As illustrated in Table~\ref{tab:corset_cross}, on the CIFAR-10 (fraction = 0.2\%), all 3 methods yielded performance gains exceeding 20\% on ConvNet.
 These methods consistently exhibit improvements exceeding 10\% in most cases.

-For distillation methods, we applied DRUPI to synthesize feature labels for reduced datasets initialized by DC and MTT.
-As detailed in Table~\ref{tab:comparison_exp}, we conducted experiments on distilled dataset initialized by DC on CIFAR-10 (10 IPC), and trained models on 6 distinct network architectures, and evaluated the model performance across them.
-Notably, DRUPI achieved an 18.3\% performance improvement over the baseline when training on VGG and evaluating on ResNet.
-Additional results on attention labels are provided in Appendix~\ref{app:attn_labels}.
-Table~\ref{tab:mtt_cross} presents the results of applying DRUPI to MTT on CIFAR-10 (1 IPC), showing significant gains, such as an 11.1\% improvement when training on ConvNet and evaluating on AlexNet.
+For distillation methods, we applied DCPI to synthesize feature labels for reduced datasets initialized by DC and MTT.
+As detailed in Table~\ref{tab:mtt_cross} presents the results of applying DCPI to MTT on CIFAR-10 (fraction = 0.02\%), showing significant gains, such as an 11.1\% improvement when training on ConvNet and evaluating on AlexNet.
+Table~\ref{tab:comparison_exp}, we conducted experiments on distilled dataset initialized by DC on CIFAR-10 (fraction = 0.2\%), and trained models on 6 distinct network architectures, and evaluated the model performance across them.
+Notably, DCPI achieved an 18.3\% performance improvement over the baseline when training on VGG and evaluating on ResNet.

+In addition to the results presented in Table~\ref{tab:corset_cross} and~\ref{tab:comparison_exp}, which summarize the performance of utilizing the synthesized datasets from pruning and dataset distillation to initialize the feature labels, we provide additional results in Table~\ref{tab:mtt_cross} to evaluate the cross-architecture generalization by using both feature labels and attention labels on different reduced datasets.

+Table~\ref{tab:mtt_cross} illustrates the cross-architecture evaluations conducted for both dataset condensation (DC) and MTT across various network architectures.
+In these experiments, we propose DCPI-F (feature labels learned by DC) and its variant DCPI-A, which is further enhanced by pooling through spatial attention.
+Similarly, feature labels synthesized with MTT are also average pooled into channel attention labels.
+We utilized several networks for cross evaluation, including LeNet, MLP, ResNet, VGG, ConvNet, and AlexNet.

+We provide examples to illustrate the operation.
+For example, the first layer feature of a depth-3 ConvNet can be used to supervise the learning of feature labels.
+In this case, a single feature label takes the form of $Ch \times H \times W$ (\emph{e.g.}, $128\times 16\times 16$), which is reduced to a $128\times 1\times 1$ channel attention label after average pooling.
+Attention labels provide a more efficient way for using privileged information.

+Additionally, during the cross-architecture process, if the features obtained from the training and testing models differ in shape or dimensionality, we employ an additional fully connected (FC) layer to align the features.
+For example, if the feature representation from the training model has a shape of $128 \times 16 \times 16$ and the testing model’s feature representation is $64 \times 16 \times 16$, the FC layer reshapes the $128 \times 16 \times 16$ feature into the $64 \times 16 \times 16$ format.
+The FC takes the input feature from the source architecture and transforms it into a format compatible with the target architecture by adjusting the dimensionality of the feature space.

+The table demonstrates that initializing the reduced dataset with feature labels assigned through intermediate features of pre-trained networks leads to significant performance improvements across all architectures.
+Moreover, further gains are observed when channel attention pooling is applied.
+By leveraging Eq.~(\ref{eq:loss}) to learn and update the feature labels, the reduced dataset consistently yields competitive or improved performance across different networks.
+This highlights the benefits of feature and attention labels in enhancing model generalization, with particularly notable improvements observed in ConvNet and AlexNet settings.
+Channel attention pooling further contributes to these gains, reinforcing the effectiveness of this approach across architectures.